valhuber/ApiLogicServer/api_logic_server_cli/docs/API-Customize.md

 While a standards-based API is a great start, sometimes you need custom endpoints tailored exactly to your business requirement.
+Initially the API exposes all your tables as collection endpoints.
+You can add additional endpoints by editing ```expose_services.py```, as illustrated below.

+## Use Flask

+You will observe the standard "Hello World" endpoint, which directly uses Flask.
+These do not appear in Swagger.

+&nbsp;

+## Use SAFRS: endpoint with swagger

  You can create these as shown below, where we create an additional endpoint for `add_order`.

-## Customize the API with ```expose_services.py```: add RPCs, Services

-Initially the API exposes all your tables as collection endpoints.
-You can add additional endpoints by editing ```expose_services.py```, as illustrated by the Add Service example.
  For more on customization, see [SAFRS Customization docs](https://github.com/thomaxxl/safrs/wiki/Customization).

-To review the implementation:
+To review the implementation, and how to use the debugger for your custom endpoints:

 1. Open **Explorer > api/customize_api.py**:
 3. Set the breakpoint as shown